Rsarbah/Anidata/Anidata/README.md

 Submitted by: **Rafiatu Sarbah**

-This web app: **An app that shoes the statistics of various anime *
+This web app: **An app that shows the statistics of various anime *

 Time spent: **24** hours spent in total